Dining on Saba

 In the mood for something Caribbean style?
 Local creole dishes, West Indian barbeque and fresh seafood are readily available.

 Restaurants on Saba just keep getting better.
-Saba offers tourists and locals good value and menus to please most any pallet.
+Saba offers tourists and locals good value and menus to please most any palate.
 Whether you are in the mood for West Indian barbecue, fine cuisine, or just a burger or pizza, there are many options.
 Fresh seafood is readily available.
 Vegetarian or vegan?
 No problem!

 Bizzy B Bakery

 Windwardside & The Bottom

 Enjoy a traditional European bakery with fresh-baked croissants, bread, pastries, and fine coffees throughout the day along with scrumptious, reasonably-priced sandwiches on crusty baguettes or the bread of the day.

 Closed Sundays and holidays